-A visit to Albrecht Dürer’s House is another excellent idea.
+A visit to Albrecht Dürer’s House is another excellent place to visit in the heart of Nuremberg’s Altstadt (Old Town).
 Seeing the work of this, arguably the greatest German painter that ever lived, shouldn’t miss in your things to do in Nuremberg.

-He worked at framed townhouse timber located in Dürer’s House Nuremberg from 1509 until his death in 1528.
-This is the only recorded 15th-century artist house in Europe.
+He worked at framed townhouse timber from 1509 until his death in 1528.
+This is the only well-documented and recorded 15th-century artist’s house in Europe.

-During WWII, this five-story building was partly ruined but was soon restored.
+During WWII, Albrecht Dürer’s House was partly ruined but was soon restored.
 However, the reopening was delayed until 1971 during Dürer’s 500th birthday.

-The rooms of this house are decorated with Dürer’s rotating drawing exhibitions and period furniture.
-Dürer studio reconstruction demonstrates the unique printmaking techniques of the period.
+The rooms of this house are decorated with Albrecht Dürer’s rotating drawing exhibitions and period furniture.
+The Albrecht Dürer studio reconstruction demonstrates the unique printmaking techniques of the period.

 10. Visit the Hospital of the Holy Spirit